Dylan-86/dexetera-docs/docs/how-it-works.md

 **What you need**:
 - A crypto wallet (MetaMask, Phantom, Wallet Connect, etc.)
 - USDC on Arbitrum network
-- ETH on Arbitrum (for gas fees—usually less than $1)
+- ETH on Arbitrum (needed for gas fees to deposit USDD, usually less than $1).
+Remember: all trades are gas-free, but you need to pay gas fees to deposit USDC.

 **Don't have USDC on Arbitrum?**
 - If you have USDC on Ethereum mainnet or other networks, you need to bridge it